lnashier/fastly/docs/project.md

     - Library should key the chunks in any way appropriate.
 - [x] Library must retrieve a file's chunks from Memcached and return a single stream of bytes.
 - [x] Library must check for file consistency to ensure the data retrieved is the same as the original data stored.
-- [x] Library must handle edge cases appropriately by raising an Exception or similar when:
+- [x] Library must handle edge cases appropriately by raising an exception or similar when:
-    - [x] Storing a file that already exists.
     - [x] Trying to retrieve a file that does not exist.
     - [x] A file retrieved is inconsistent/corrupt.
+    - [ ] Storing a file that already exists.
-- [ ] Memcached can evict keys when it runs out of memory.
+- [x] Memcached can evict keys when it runs out of memory.
 Library should detect these cases and handle them appropriately.
 - [x] Library must have at least one test.

 ### API